triggerNZ/jumble/jumble/README.txt

 How to Compile Jumble
 =====================
+If there is a file, jumble.jar, in the same directory as this README file, then Jumble is already compiled and you can start using it.
+Otherwise, you should first build jumble.jar as follows.

-There is an ant (http://ant.apache.org) build script provided in the directory containing this README.
-Assuming you have ant installed,
+There is an ant (http://ant.apache.org) build script, called build.xml, provided in the directory containing this README.
+The Jumble sources are in the 'src' subdirectory, the self-tests are in the 'test' subdirectory and the 'lib' subdirectory contains several .jar files used by Jumble.

-run:
+Assuming you have ant installed, run:

   ant jar